How to Grow Basil

 Starting Seeds Indoors: Basil can quickly be grown indoors as well.
 You want to make sure you choose the sunniest location possible or possibly provide extra lighting for it.
 Basil can be produced entirely indoors.
 It’s a very convenient way to grow basil since you can harvest leaves as you are preparing meals.
 If you wish to transplant it outdoors, wait until the seedlings have at least two sets of leaves.

 Make sure you reseed the basil about every 3 to 4 weeks to have a constant fresh supply.
 Besides that, basil is a very easy herb to grow from seed and is very easy to maintain.
-Basil is a prevalent herb and can be used for almost any meal, so it’s a good idea to grow more than you think you will need.
+In addition, Basil is a prevalent herb and can be used for almost any meal, so it’s a good idea to grow more than you think you will need.
 And there are always friends and family or even neighbours to share it with.

 Have any thoughts on how to grow basil?
 Please leave a comment below!